Marcsllite/NJEBC/README.md

 # NJEBC
-website for the New Jerusalem Evangelical Baptist Church
+unofficial website for the New Jerusalem Evangelical Baptist Church